hjanime/SPADEVizR/README.md

 use.raw.medians    | a logical specifying if the marker expressions correspond to the raw or transformed data   | &#9746;
 marker.clustering  | a logical vector specifying markers that have been used during the clustering procedure    | &#9746;
 fcs.files          | a character vector containing the absolute path of the original FCS files                  | &#9746;
-quantiles          | a numeric matrix containing the quantiles for each marker of each cluster                  | &#9746;
+quantiles          | a numeric data.frame containing the quantiles for each marker of each cluster              | &#9746;
 graph              | an igraph object containing the SPADE tree                                                 | &#9746;
 graph.layout       | a numeric matrix containing the layout of the SPADE tree                                   | &#9746;